Want to know How to Use Bone Meal on Plants? This guide will give you a detailed insight on doing it the right way!

 What Is Bone Meal?

-Bone meal is prepared from the bones of the animals, obtained from the slaughterhouses.
+Bone meal is prepared from the bones of animals obtained from slaughterhouses.
 They are steamed to remove fats and impurities and ground into a coarse form, used as a balanced organic fertilizer for plants.

 Why Should You Use Bone Meal?

-The beneficial nutrients in a steamed bone meal like phosphorous (18-24%), nitrogen (0.7-7%), and calcium help plants to produce plenty of flowers and fruits.
-Also, it helps in balancing the amount of nitrogen and other nutrients in the soil.
+The beneficial nutrients in a steamed bone meal, like phosphorous (18-24%), nitrogen (0.7-7%), and calcium, help plants to produce plenty of flowers and fruits.
+Also, it helps balance the amount of nitrogen and other nutrients in the soil.

-Tips on How to Use Bonemeal on Plants
+Tips on How to Use Bone Meal on Plants

-Bone meal is not a must for every soil type, but it is recommended for the plants that grow in acidic soils.
+Bone meal is not a must for every soil type, but it is recommended for plants that grow in acidic soils.
 Therefore, it’s important to check the pH and nutrient content of the soil before the application.

 2. Do Not Use Bone Meal for Alkaline Soil

-3. Do Not Apply Excess of Bone Meal
+3. Do Not Apply it Excessively

 If you apply too much bone meal, then its excess phosphorus will interfere with root growth, ruining the symbiotic relationship between plants and helpful mycorrhizal

-4. How Much Bone Meal to Apply
+How Much Bone Meal to Apply?

-6. How Often You Should Apply Bone Meal
+How Often You Should Apply Bone Meal?

 It will keep nourishing your plants for 2-4 months.
 Still, you can check if your soil needs it by conducting a soil test to identify the phosphorus deficiency symptoms.